The non-standard Lagrangian from non-uniqueness principle of the real scalar field and fermion field: Non-standard Lagrangian of the classical background scalar field from the non-uniqueness principle

-Then, the Lagrangian \eqref{L1sol2} is an alternative form or nonstandard form to explain the relativistic motion of the homogeneous scalar field.
-Consequently, from the nonuniqueness principle \eqref{Lsumassumption}, a new type of Lagrangian can be written in the form
+We can conclude that the Lagrangian \eqref{L1sol2} is an alternative form to explain the relativistic motion of the homogeneous real scalar field.
+With this non-uniqueness property, one can choose the standard Lagrangian, non-standard Lagrangian, or both types to obtain the Klein-Gordon equation.
+As a consequence, the Lagrangian of classical homogeneous real scalar field can be written in the form

-where $\alpha$ can be an arbitrary number.
-Here, we would like to emphasize again that if $\phi$ is not homogeneous,